ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

 ...
 ```

-All finished actions should be:
+All finished actions should be finished with one of the following statuses:

 * finished successfully;
 * finished unsuccessfully;